dimanech/canvas-parallax/README.md

 Simple plugin with declarative interface that render image in parallax mainer.
 Support responsive images and gracefully fall to default images if JS is disabled.

-Just import this module and add this structure with `data`-attributes.
+Just import this module and add this structure with `data`-attributes and alternative image sources.

 ```html
 <canvas data-parallax data-start="top" data-offset="20">